kubernetes/community/contributors/design-proposals/node/numa-manager.md

 - _Inter-device connectivity:_ Decide device assignments based on direct
   device interconnects.
 This issue can be separated from NUMA node locality.
-Inter-device topology can be considered entirely within the scope of the device plugin subsystem, after which it can emit possible NUMNA affinities.
-The policy to reach that decision can start simple and iterate toward support for arbitrary inter-device graphs.
+Inter-device topology can be considered entirely within the scope of the Device Manager, after which it can emit possible NUMA affinities.
+The policy to reach that decision can start simple and iterate to include support for arbitrary inter-device graphs.
 - _HugePages:_ This proposal assumes that pre-allocated HugePages are spread among the available NUMA nodes in the system.
 We further assume the operating system provides best-effort local page allocation for